jojozhuang/jojozhuang.github.io/_tutorial/project/online-judge-deploying-full-stack-angular-app-to-heroku.md

 > Deploy online judge app built with Angular and Express to Heroku.

 ## 1. Full Stack App
-In the posting [Building Online Judge Application With MEAN Stack]({% link _tutorial/project/building-online-judge-application-with-mean-stack.md %}), I introduced how to build an online judge system with [Angular](https://angular.io/) and [ExpressJS](https://expressjs.com/).
+In the posting [Online Judge - Building Web App with MEAN Stack]({% link _tutorial/project/online-judge-building-web-app-with-mean-stack.md %}), I introduced how to build an online judge system with [Angular](https://angular.io/) and [ExpressJS](https://expressjs.com/).
 In this tutorial, I will introduce how to deploy both the front end(Implemented with Angular) and the backend(Implemented with express) to [Heroku](https://www.heroku.com/).
 We will create two sites on Heroku.
 One is for the Angular app and another is for the express app.
 ### 1.1 Deployment Preparation for API Server
 Edit './server/config/server-config.js'.
 ```javascript